dtcenter/MET/docs/Users_Guide/mode.rst

 "file_type" can be set independently for each input in multivariate mode.
 If not set for an input, MET uses file names and file content to determine the type.

+In multivariate mode, with quilt=**FALSE**, for all inputs the number of forecast and observation convolution radii and thresholds must all match.
+One configuration of MODE will be run for each group of settings in those lists.

+In multivariate mode, with quilt=**TRUE**, for all inputs the number of forecast and observation convolution radii must match and the number of forecast and observation convolution thresholds must match.
+When each input has N radii and M thresholds, NxM configurations of MODE will be run.

 When setting a threshold to a percentile, some choices require both an observation input and a forecast input.
 When this is the case, it's assumed the indices match, so for example if forecast input 1 has such a percentile setting, then observation input 1 will be used to compute the percentile.
 Percentiles in which this will happen are:

 * SFP in an observation input.